 I recommend cooking your chicken (regardless of size) for 20-25 minutes per pound.
 For much larger chickens, you can always "spatchcock" it, which flattens and opens it up for a better cook through.

-If you tried this Jerk Whole Roast Chicken recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
-And don't forget to tag @orchidsnsweettea_ on Instagram and hashtag it #orchidsandsweettea!
+If you tried my Jamaican Spatchcock Jerk Whole Roast Chicken or any other recipe on my website, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+And don't forget to tag me @shanikagrahamwhite on Instagram.
 I love hearing from you!

 Tag @orchidsnsweettea_ on Instagram and hashtag it #orchidsandsweettea